Table of Contents Show

-If you are moving to the Florida Keys, then the Everglades Alligator Farm is a great stop for travelers and may want to take an airboat ride and see a wildlife show.
+If you are moving to the Florida Keys, then the Everglades Alligator Farm is a great stop for travelers who may want to take an airboat ride and see a wildlife show.

-There is a 65-foot observation tower in the shark valley for a bird’s eye view of the meadows.
+There is a 65-foot observation tower in Shark Valley for a bird’s eye view of the meadows.
 Some prefer to glide over Florida Bay by tour boat for a chance to glimpse a crocodile or alligators.

 3. Myakka River State Park

-This park in Sarasota County is a great point to spot-watching gators when it comes to places to see alligators in Florida.
+This park in Sarasota County is a great point for spot-watching gators when it comes to places to see alligators.
 The best interest is a five-mile round trip hike to a sinkhole known as the Deep Hole located by the brink of the river where dozens of alligators can be seen.